Performance fee: Hurdles

 A hurdle, in the context of a performance fee, is a level of return that the fund must beat before it can charge a performance fee.
 It may be a set percentage or it may be referenced to an index.
-The index would typically be either LIBOR (or an equivalent) or an index reflecting the underlying market in which the fund is investing.
-The purpose of the latter is to reward the fund for generating returns that are better than the market (alpha) rather than for returns generated simply by movement in the market as a whole.
+The index might be either SOFR or similar or an index reflecting the underlying market in which the fund is investing.
+The thinking behind the former is to reflect the cost of capital.
+The thinking behind the latter is to reward the fund only for generating returns that are better than the market (alpha) rather than for returns generated simply by movement in the market as a whole.

-If, in the worked example, there had been a hurdle of 4%, the performance fee would only have been charged on the additional 6% increase rather than the full 10% increase in NAV.
+If, in the worked example above, there had been a hurdle of 4%, the performance fee would only have been charged on the additional 6% increase rather than the full 10% increase in gross asset value.

 As hurdles reduce the size of performance fees and reward successful active management, they are popular with investors.
 However, as demand for hedge funds has been high in recent years, fewer hedge funds have needed to resort to their use to attract investors.